Gidijala-123/botpress-chat-bot/README.md

 **III.
 Open windows cmd prompt(opening as administrator is not mandatory & below cmds won't work in powershell) and enter below cmds**
 - npm -v
 - node -v
-- corepack enable (use this cmd only if node version is >12.18.1 else ignore and continue with next step)
-- npm i -g corepack
+- npm i --global yarn@1.22.18
-- yarn init -2
-- yarn set version stable
+- Close the terminal and re-open it to check yarn version
-- yarn set version from sources(optional)
+- yarn -v

-open botpress github page & click code⬇ & copy the URL. paste the URL in your pc directory where you want to download that git hub botpress folder. enter cd botpress in cmd and type below cmds.
+**IV.
+Now we need to clone botpress from official botpress git repository**
+- To clone git, we need "git" installed in your pc
+- Goto folder where you want to copy that git folder
+- Goto official botpress github repository and copy the URL.
+- paste the cmd >git clone https://github.com/botpress/botpress.git and press enter.
-> yarn cache clean
+- yarn cache clean
-> yarn
+- yarn
-> yarn build
+- yarn build
   - In this step you may suggest to run caniuse-lite.
   - You can type the cmd "npx browserslist@latest --update-db" after completion of previous step (don't forcely close).
-> yarn start
+- yarn start
 Note : It'll take 20-30 mins for this entire process of yarn installation and don't close forcely assuming that terminal is struck

-# To clone botpress from official botpress git repository
-To clone git, we need "git" installed in your pc.
-Goto folder where you want to copy that git folder.
-Goto official botpress github repository and copy the URL. paste the cmd "git clone https://github.com/botpress/botpress.git". press enter.

 # On successful yarn installation